-First in a series on Cognitive Biases and how they can impact our decision making as coaches.
+First in a series on Cognitive Biases and how they can impact our decision making as basketball coaches.
+Here’s how Survivorship Bias works.

 Read more on Cognitive Biases and how they relate to coaching: